RavenTimmer/VOCReferenceDetection/logbook.typ

 Any references to centuries are regexed to a fitting year, so: 18e eeuw $arrow.double$ 1700

 The data seems to be complete but is to be finetuned based on how it will be used later.

+The program now also saves a dump of the dictionary to the file: Inventory\dates.pkl which can be used to load the data back into a dictionary.
+This is done using the pickle library.
+The keys are the years, and the values is a list of each entry that corresponds to that year.

 #line(length: 100%)